crakshay1/RNA-PS/README.md

 1.  **Scaffold Selection**: A GUI prompt (via `easygui`) will ask you to select a target secondary structure scaffold (e.g., `z_tile_tetramer`, `tetrahedron_wireframe`, etc.).
 2.  **Candidate Generation**: The script will prompt for the number of candidates to generate.
 3.  **Inverse Folding**: `create_rna_data.py` designs multiple sequences that fit the target scaffold and the stabilizing motifs (GNRA, UUCG, Kissing Loops).
 4.  **3D Modeling (RNAComposer)**: Each designed sequence and predicted structure is submitted to the **RNAComposer** web server.
-This step is time-consuming (due to a required 35-second waiting period per candidate) and requires a live internet connection.
+This step is time-consuming (due to a required 35-second waiting period per candidate) because it requires a live internet connection.
 The resulting PDB files are saved in the `pdb_files/` directory.
 5.  **Analysis**: `process_rna_data.py` reads the generated PDB files, calculates their actual MFE and secondary structure, and saves the data.
 6.  **Selection**: The candidate with the lowest (most negative) MFE is identified as the most stable design.
 7.  **Visualization**: The most stable structure is opened in a **Mol\*Star** web viewer for interactive 3D inspection.